cpacker/MemGPT/README.md

 ## ⚡ Quickstart

 _The recommended way to use Letta is to run use Docker.
 To install Docker, see [Docker's installation guide](https://docs.docker.com/get-docker/).
 For issues with installing Docker, see [Docker's troubleshooting guide](https://docs.docker.com/desktop/troubleshoot-and-support/troubleshoot/).
-You can also install Letta using `pip` (see guide [below](#-quickstart-pip))._
+You can also install Letta using `pip` (see [below](#-quickstart-pip))._

 ### 🌖 Run the Letta server